OpenPoiesis/poietic-org-website/_posts/2024-10-24-introduction.md

 - [**Poietic Server**](https://github.com/OpenPoiesis/poietic-server):
   Makeshift localhost simulation server for running the _PoieticFlows_ models.

+The language of choice for the prototype implementation, which might become referential, is [Swift](https://www.swift.org).

 ![Open Poiesis First Overview](/images/introduction-project-modules.png){:width="75%"}

-The design is gradually being described in the [**Poietic Architecture**](https://github.com/OpenPoiesis/poietic-architecture) repository.
+The design is gradually being described in the [**Poietic Architecture**](https://github.com/OpenPoiesis/poietic-architecture) repository which will include diagrams, specifications, proposals and more.
+I am not yet firmly decided on the structure though.

-The language of choice for the prototype implementation, which might become referential, is [Swift](https://www.swift.org).

 ## Goals and Non-Goals